manpagez: man pages & more

 the old primary and standby clusters.
 Verify that the "Latest

 checkpoint location" values match in all clusters.
-(There will be a
+Also, make sure

-9. Run pg_upgrade: Always run the pg_upgrade binary of the new server,
+12. Run pg_upgrade: Always run the pg_upgrade binary of the new

-not the old one. pg_upgrade requires the specification of the old
+server, not the old one. pg_upgrade requires the specification of

-and new cluster's data and executable (bin) directories.
-You can
+the old and new cluster's data and executable (bin) directories.

-also specify user and port values, and whether you want the data
+You can also specify user and port values, and whether you want the

 If you use link mode, the upgrade will be much faster (no file